danieletirinnanzi/HUPLACLIP-humans/visual_rendering.md

 	// ...

 	```
 3. **Canvas resizing**: in jsPsych canvas-keyboard-response (https://www.jspsych.org/v7/plugins/canvas-keyboard-response/), a new canvas is created at every stimulus presentation.
-The function that triggers drawing on the canvas is `generateDrawCanvas` (step 1).
+The function that triggers drawing on the canvas is `generateDrawCanvas` (see second code snippet of step 1).
 Before drawing the stimuli, the `resizeCanvas` function is called, that uses the `devicePixelRatio` to adjust the canvas dimensions and scaling the context accordingly.
 	- `canvas_drawing.js` (lines 310-338)
 	```javascript